ronghanli2002/Analyzing-COVID-19-Disparities-in-Missouri-Through-a-Socioeconomic-Lens/README.md

-# Analyzing COVID 19 Disparities in Missouri Through a Socioeconomic Lens
+# Analyzing COVID-19 Disparities in Missouri Through a Socioeconomic Lens
 Final project of BMI5304.

 Ronghan Li (李融寒)